 What is ‘Spot Reduction’?

 Spot reduction is the idea that you can reduce body fat in one area.
 It’s also known as targeted fat loss, and it’s such an enticing idea that it’s been around for a few decades now.

-What evidence is there
+What evidence is there for spot reduction?

 If we are to are to be very technical, there is some circumstantial evidence that spot reduction can be done (and we are ignoring liposuction and other surgical options here).
 A large part of this circumstantial evidence is that we all have different shapes – when heavy enough, that overall shape is lost.
 When you lose a bit of fat, your overall body shape shows up (e.g. ‘apple’ vs ‘pear’-shaped).
 This is often confused as spot reduction (hey, all the fat I lost was in xxxx place!)

 Furthermore, some old studies using a topical cream containing some fat loss agents that could be absorbed through the skin (yohimbine, forskolin, aminophylline) have noted fat loss in the areas where they were applied.